boraakoguz/JavaRacer-generative-algorithm/README.md

 A screenshot from the training process
 ![screenshot](https://github.com/boraakoguz/JavaRacer-generative-algorithm/blob/main/screenshots/screenshot1.png)

+![gif](https://github.com/boraakoguz/JavaRacer-generative-algorithm/blob/main/screenshots/example.gif)
 A gif of the start of a half-completed training

-![gif](https://github.com/boraakoguz/JavaRacer-generative-algorithm/blob/main/screenshots/example.gif)
+## Creating a Track

 Map creation is as simple as a 100x100 png.
 Using the default rgb values in paint, the color coding is as follows:
 - Green: Grass